Greasemonkey: Fix links to PDFs in Bank Hapoalim

 }

-This script changes the link to a regular non-JavaScript link.
-I’ve tested it for more than a month now, without finding any bugs.
-However if you find something, or have any suggestion, please comment.
+This script changes the link to a regular, non-JavaScript link.
+I’ve tested it for more than a month now without finding any bugs.
+However, if you find something or have any suggestions, please comment.